 Sales to Minority Stockholder.
-As of April 30, 2000, Marubeni Corporation held 4.14% of our outstanding shares.
+Prior to this offering, Marubeni Corporation held 4.15% of our outstanding shares as of February 28, 2000.
 In the fiscal year 1999, sales to Marubeni Corporation accounted for 4.9% of our sales.
 On December 1, 1999, Entegris and Marubeni Corporation amended their distribution agreement to reflect the consolidation of Empak and Fluoroware into Entegris.
 Pursuant to the terms of the amended agreement, we appointed Marubeni Corporation as our exclusive distributor to sell certain of our products in Japan.
 Marubeni Corporation, as distributor, agreed to use its best efforts to sell the agreed upon products and spare parts in Japan.
 Unless the contract is terminated under specific conditions, the distribution agreement expires on February 27, 2003.
 Sales to Marubeni Corporation were \$11,960,387 in fiscal 1999.
-At February 28,

-2000 Entegris had receivables from Marubeni Corporation totaling \$2,765,881, which are due under normal trade terms.
+At February 28, 2000 Entegris had receivables from Marubeni Corporation totaling \$2,765,881, which are due under normal trade terms.